 Recent incidents

-In addition, there are cases where many people only find out about their temporary exit suspension due to tax debts when they arrive at the airport.
-For example, in October 2013, Ms. LTV, the legal representative of Baby Care Trading Limited Liability Company in District 1, Ho Chi Minh City, submitted a petition to the Saigon Port Customs Department, Area 1, regarding the exit suspension notifications while she had never been a director and was unaware of the Baby Care company.
-She asserted that her information was stolen to establish the company for the malicious purpose of tax evasion and requested the business registration licensing authority to cooperate in providing the Baby Care company’s documents to the police for verification.
-The forgery of the business registration certificate of this company was also mentioned.
-At the same time, she requested the cancellation of the temporary exit suspension notification against her.
+In addition, there are cases where many individuals only find out about their temporary exit suspension due to tax debts when they arrive at the airport.
+For example, in October 2013, Ms. LTV, the legal representative of Baby Care Trading Limited Company in District 1, Ho Chi Minh City, submitted a petition to the Saigon Port Customs Department, Area 1, regarding the exit suspension notifications while she had never been a director and was unaware of Baby Care.
+She asserted that her information was stolen to establish the company for the malicious purpose of tax evasion and requested the business registration authority to cooperate in providing the Baby Care company’s documents for police verification.
+The forgery of the business registration certificate of this company was also requested to be revoked, along with the cancellation of the exit suspension notification against her.

 Are there other measures?

 From the perspective of businesses, the ultimate goal of applying sanctions against tax-debted companies is to recover the owed amounts for the state budget.
 Therefore, the measure of freezing the company’s bank account should be prioritized.
-A business director in District 7 shared that in 2023, he received a notification from the District 7 tax department regarding his company’s value-added tax debt of about 10 million VND, and the tax authority required the company to pay the tax within 5 days from the date of notification.
-If not, they would apply sanctions, including requesting a temporary exit suspension.
+A business director in District 7 shared that in 2023, he received a notification from the District 7 tax department regarding his company’s value-added tax debt of about 10 million VND, requiring the company to pay the tax within 5 days from the date of notification.
+If not, sanctions would be applied, including a request for temporary exit suspension.
 This director stated that the company’s accountant had completed the tax report but forgot to pay the tax.

-As soon as we received the notification, we immediately paid the tax and the fine, he also expressed his view that we did not intentionally evade taxes but due to the oversight of the specialized department and rectified it immediately after receiving the tax authority’s notification.
-However, through this incident, I realize that the tax authority could choose other ways to recover tax debts and support businesses more effectively.
-For example, instead of the notification period to the decision being only 5 days, which is too short, businesses should be given 30 days to check and fulfill their tax obligations.
+As soon as we received the notification, we immediately paid the tax and the fine.
+He also expressed the view that they did not intentionally evade taxes but due to the oversight of the specialized department and rectified it immediately after receiving the tax authority’s notification.
+However, through this incident, I realize that the tax authority could choose other methods to recover tax debts and support businesses more effectively.
+For example, instead of the notification period to the decision being only 5 days, it should give businesses 30 days to check and fulfill their tax obligations.
 This 30-day period is also sufficient for businesses facing financial difficulties to manage and pay taxes.
-This businessman also added that in cases where a business is temporarily suspended from exiting due to oversight, the process of lifting the exit suspension decision will take a lot of time and procedures.
+This entrepreneur also added that in cases where a business is temporarily suspended from exiting due to oversight, the process of lifting the exit suspension decision will take a lot of time and procedures.

 Regarding the issue of businesses owing only a few million VND in taxes also being banned from exiting, the tax inspector stated that one of the important tasks of the tax sector is to focus on recovering tax debts to ensure revenue for the state budget.
 Therefore, the tax authority must apply enforcement measures to ensure that businesses are responsible for fulfilling their budget obligations.
 If not implemented, superiors will question why the tax authority does not enforce legal regulations.
 However, the tax inspector also believes that the flexible exit ban for tax-debted businesses needs state policy and legal adjustments regarding taxes.